linode/docs/docs/guides/applications/containers/installing-and-using-docker-on-ubuntu-and-debian/index.md

 ---
 slug: installing-and-using-docker-on-ubuntu-and-debian
+title: "Installing and Using Docker on Ubuntu and Debian"
+title_meta: "How to Install and Use Docker on Ubuntu and Debian"
 description: "Check out our guide on how to install Docker Engine on Ubuntu and Debian Linux distribution's latest version. ✓ Click here to read our guide today!"
+authors: ["Linode"]
+contributors: ["Linode"]
+published: 2021-06-16
 og_description: "A guide on installing Docker Engine on Ubuntu and Debian Linux distributions"
 keywords: ['docker','docker engine','containers']
 tags: ["docker","containers","debian","ubuntu"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-06-16
-title: "Installing and Using Docker on Ubuntu and Debian"
-title_meta: "How to Install and Use Docker on Ubuntu and Debian"
 external_resources:
 - '[Website for Docker](https://www.docker.com/)'
 - '[Documentation for Docker](https://docs.docker.com/)'